 Kinsta: Kinsta provides a free development tool called DevKinsta for local site development.
 DevKinsta allows you to build a WordPress site from the ground up for free on your local device and then push it to live with your preferred Kinsta hosting plan.

 InstaWP: InstaWP provides a free remote WordPress staging or sandbox environment that allows you to create a WordPress site within seconds and build it from the ground up.
-After development, you can easily push the site to live with any InstaWP Live managed WordPress hosting plan.
+After development, you can easily push the site to live with any InstaWP-managed WordPress hosting plan.

 5. Site Migration